-The Company's U.S. federal statutory tax rate of 21% and its foreign operations that are considered to be permanently reinvested have statutory tax rates of approximately 25%.
+The Company's U.S. federal statutory tax rate of 21% and its foreign operations have statutory tax rates of approximately 25% in Austria, 28% in New Zealand, and 30% in Australia.

-The differences between the Company's estimated effective tax rates of 7.8% and (2.9)% for the three and six months ended June 30, 2021 and the U.S. federal statutory tax rate of 21% were due to a release of valuation allowance for the current year expected utilization of net operating loss carryforwards ("NOLs") and a stock compensation tax windfall, which were partially offset by permanent book to tax differences related to incentive stock options and officer compensation limitations.
+The differences between the Company's estimated effective tax rates of (419.0)% and (104.7)% for the three and nine months ended September 30, 2021 and the U.S. federal statutory tax rate of 21% were due to a release of valuation allowance of net operating loss carryforwards ("NOLs"), which was partially offset by permanent book to tax differences related to incentive stock options and officer compensation limitations.

 As of December 31, 2020, the Company's gross deferred tax asset was \$40,538.
 The Company has recorded a valuation allowance of \$22,348, resulting in a net deferred tax asset of \$18,190, before deferred tax liabilities of \$8,304.
-The Company has provided a valuation allowance against a portion of the deferred tax assets as of June 30, 2021 and December 31, 2020, because the ultimate realization of those assets did not meet the more-likely-than-not criteria.
+The Company has provided a valuation allowance against a portion of the deferred tax assets as of September 30, 2021 and December 31, 2020, because the ultimate realization of those assets did not meet the more-likely-than-not criteria.
 The majority of the Company's deferred tax assets consist of NOLs for federal tax purposes.
 If a change in control were to occur, these could be limited under Section 382 of the Internal Revenue Code of 1986 ("Code"), as amended.
+During the three months ended September 30, 2021, the Company filed a change in accounting method which increased taxable income and the ability to utilize NOLs.
+As a result, an additional valuation allowance of \$6,003 was released increasing the income tax benefit for the three and nine months ended September 30, 2021.
+This method change resulted in decreasing the NOLs available to offset taxable income as of December 31, 2020 by \$10,317.